Notes on the Geography of Oklahoma: University of Oklahoma Campus 2

 The gable of the new wing was perfectly able to hold itself up, but no, it needed faux-timbering, supplied perhaps by Ye Olde Trussworks.

 The University in 1999 put the finishing touches on a new home for its Honors College.
-The building was not new, but it needed a clocktower.
-Tack, tack, tack--and, voila, Emilia-Romagna of the Plains.
+It desperately needed a clocktower.
 A porte cochere was added for good measure.

 Adams Hall from 1936, on the left, got a matching twin, on the right, in 2005.

 The Carson Engineering Building from 1965 got a partner in 2009.
-The footprint and mass of the building echo the old one, but the space-age linearity of the old building has been abandoned by the new one, which reverts to brick and the fine detailing inherent in Gothic.
+The footprint and mass of the building echo the old one, but the space-age linearity of the old building has been abandoned by the new one, which reverts to brick and hints at Gothic.

 A bit of sod, some patio furniture, and you're in business.

-Lottinville Hall, housing the OU Press Building and the first modern building on campus, was torn down to make room for a student services building that opened in 2009.
-The clerks inside are expected to work with quills on vellum.
+Lottinville Hall, the first modern building on the campus, was torn down and replaced in 2009 by this neo-gothic pile.
+Everyone inside is expected to work with quill and vellum.

-Behind the building, a Martian stalks, disguised by the school logo.
+Behind the building, a Martian stalks.
 You need proof?
 Check the antennas!
 (Feeling humorless?
 Very well: it's a Horton Waterspheroid, built in 1963 by CB&I and with a capacity of 500,000 gallons.
 How much fun is that?)

 In 2008, the journalism building got a new building designed for soldiers who fight with crossbows and boiling oil.

-Perhaps the only exception to this second triumph of the Gothic was the Lester Wing of the Fred Jones, Jr., Museum of Art, completed in 2005.
+Perhaps the only exception to this second triumph of the Gothic is the Lester Wing of the Fred Jones, Jr., Museum of Art.
 Hugh Newell Jacobsen dared to depart from the reigning Gothic but could not quite escape allusions to historic style.
 No, the collection has no mummies.

+The building set no trend, either, with the campus reverting to its neogothic habit.
 Under construction in 2010: this is a steel-frame building, with girders not only supporting the structure but framing the pair of half-octagon turrets on either side of the entrance.
 The white wrapping, a Dupont product, will soon be covered by the hollow face brick on pallets in the foreground.
-Crossbows, unfortunately, are on back order.
+Crossbows are on back order.

 Presto!
 The building was finished by the summer of 2011 and lacked only sod and archers.
-They did come, but they took one look at the parapet and stomped off in a huff, muttering something about "runty crenels" and "not enough room for a dachshund to find cover."
+They did come, but the archers took one look at the parapet and stomped off in a huff, muttering something about "runty crenels" and "not enough room for a dachshund to find cover."